nauxray/figuart-frontend/README.md

     - Click on the create account link.

-    - Enter "testing@gmail.com for the email.
-Enter "TesterAccount" for the username.
-Enter "password2" for the password fields.
+    - Enter `testing@gmail.com` for the email.
+Enter `TesterAccount` for the username.
+Enter `password2` for the password fields.

     - Click on the sign up button.